Xiaofei-it/Shelly/doc/USAGE.md

 However, a Domino which do not have a label ("Anonymous Domino") is also quite useful in that, there exist some situation where you only need to create a Domino but not want to commit it.
-For example, you can perform an action on an anonymous Domino.
+For example, you can perform an action on an anonymous Domino:

 ```
 Shelly.<String>createDomino("Example 2")